jameshfisher/jameshfisher.com/_posts/2024-04-18-metropolis-algorithm/index.md

 it's common to discard them.
 This is called _burn-in_.

-The precise claim of the Metroplis algorithm is that, the correct distribution of is a stable distribution.
+The precise claim of the Metroplis algorithm is: the _correct_ distribution is a _stable_ distribution.
 To prove this,
 evaluate `nextMealDist([2/5, 3/5])`,
 and you'll see that it's `[2/5, 3/5]`.